psmode/essstat/README.md

 This lightweight Python application performs a quick login through the switch's web based administrative interface, and then queries the unit for the current port statistics.
 Credentials for accessing the unit are passed on the command line.
 The utility was coded with
-Python &nbsp;3.6 and uses the [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) library.
+Python&nbsp;3.6 and uses the [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) library.

 #### Usage